Heard of mindfulness, but unsure what it is?

 Celebrate Mindful Month with us and feel invigorated in nature with a number of events and activities that will rejuvenate your spirits.
 Here are some activities to get you started.

-Buddhist nun Ani Tselha takes you on a 1½ mile walk along quiet, shady woodland paths in Raincliffe Woods that lend themselves perfectly to her peaceful meditations.
-Find out more and book this free walk.
+Buddhist nun Ani Tselha takes you along quiet, shady woodland paths in Raincliffe Woods and a hay meadow that lend themselves perfectly to her peaceful meditations and mindful observations.

 - North York Moors Coast